forestgrape/coronavirus/index.md

 #### epidemiological
 - knowing that people have an increased immune protections and therefore experience only mild symptoms and have reduced spreading of Sars-CoV-2 is relevant to manage the current Covid-19 pandemic.
-- Serum conversion occurrences: It could be that a different or no seroconversion occurs to people exposed to different strains of betacoronaviruses.
+- Serum conversion occurrences: It could be that a different or no seroconversion occurs to people previously exposed to different strains of betacoronaviruses.

 #### medications
 Knowledge of cross immune reactions can help to develop medications and even literal vaccines are thinkable vice versa.